 12. Twice Upon A Time (2017)

 If nothing else, “Twice Upon A Time” proves that Steven Moffat was moving on at the right time.
-Unfocussed, indulgent and ultimately pointless, there’s no real story, a bunch of dispirate ideas, some lazy and hit-and-miss generational comedy and a feeble end to the 12th Doctor’s reign.
+Unfocussed, indulgent and ultimately pointless, there’s no real story, a bunch of disparate ideas, some lazy and hit-and-miss generational comedy and a feeble end to the 12th Doctor’s reign.
 In like a lion, out like a lamb, Capaldi’s Doctor seemed bored and ready to move on yet was trapped in a story trying to push the exact opposite.

 11. The End Of Time Part 1 (2009)

 By the time the 10th Doctor reached the end of the road, I was more than ready to see him go, especially after two specials had fully let rip this incarnation’s egotism and arrogance.
-The ‘Timelord Triumphant’ had been teasing his regenration and replacement since the breathtaking cliffhanger of “The Stolen Earth” but the teasing had worn thin as had the 10th (actually, as we would learn, the 12th at this point) Doctor’s welcome.
+The ‘Timelord Triumphant’ had been teasing his regeneration and replacement since the breathtaking cliffhanger of “The Stolen Earth” but the teasing had worn thin as had the 10th (actually, as we would learn, the 12th at this point) Doctor’s welcome.
 Would rank lower on the list if I was including “The End Of Time Part 2” but this list is only for episodes which broadcast on Christmas Day.

 10. Voyage Of The Damned (2007)